midspooj/pb226-de-miniproject-3/README.md

 # Purpose of the Code

 This code conducts a data analysis on COVID-19 statistics obtained from a supplied CSV file.
 It creates a scatter plot to visually represent the correlations between confirmed cases, deaths, recoveries, and active cases.
-Furthermore, it calculates summary statistics for these essential metrics.
+Furthermore, it calculates summary statistics for these essential metrics using Polars.

 ## Data Reading and Scatter Plotting